Health Guide USA

 Audiologist Working Conditions

-Most audiologists work full time.
-Some may work weekends and evenings to meet patients’ needs.
-Those who work on a contract basis may spend a lot of time traveling between facilities.
-For example, an audiologist who is contracted by a school system might have to travel between different school buildings to provide services
+Most audiologists work full time and some work more than 40 hours per week.
+Some work weekends and evenings to meet patients’ needs.
+Those who work on a contract basis may spend time traveling between facilities.
+For example, an audiologist who is contracted by a school system may have to travel between different schools to provide services.

 Audiologist Duties